 - Create assessment methods that are reasonable and sustainable to use.

-- Staff and faculty have designated standards such as cutoff scores (or targets) for student performance on assessment methods.
+- Designate standards such as cutoff scores (or targets) for student performance on assessment methods.

-- A proper design has been chosen and implemented to ensure that internal and external threats to the validity of the assessment study have been minimized.
+- Select a good design to ensure that internal and external threats to the validity have been minimized.

-- Procedures for collecting assessment information within the context of the study design have been carefully planned and monitored.
+- Monitor procedures for collecting assessment information within the context of the study deen.

 - The assessment results or outcomes concerning student learning and development have been interpreted with regard to the program objectives.

 - Evidence of curricular, instructional, and/or service modifications with subsequent follow-up of changes in response to the acquired assessment results exists.